websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 1. The new `<filter-spec>` is added.
 1. The `<deployment-timeout>` is set to `360`.
 1. The new `<security-domain>` is created.
-1. Welcome content is removed.
+1. Welcome content is disabled.

-Next, modify the configuration script.
+Next, configure the JVM and startup scripts:

-### Modifying the Configuration Script

-In the `$JBOSS_HOME/bin/` folder, modify the standalone domain's configuration script file `standalone.conf` (`standalone.conf.bat` on Windows):
+In the `$JBOSS_HOME/bin/` folder, modify the standalone domain's configuration script file `standalone.conf`:

 * Set the file encoding to `UTF-8`
 * Set the user time zone to `GMT`